Accounting for Measurement Bias: A New Framework for Reliable Country Ranking in Large-Scale Educational Assessments: Background

-for all possible $c_1, ..., c_p$ and $h_1$, ..., $h_J$ and the equality in \eqref{eq:spar} only holds when $c_k = 0$ and $h_j = 0$, for all $k=1, ..., p$, $j=1, ..., J$, where $\Vert\cdot\Vert_0$ denotes the $L_0$ norm that counts the number of nonzero elements in a matrix.
-That is, the true model has the most sparse DIF parameters among all the equivalent models.
-However, we should note that we do not know which $\gamma_{jk}^*$s are zero.
-Consequently, it remains challenging to consistently estimate the true model based on the sparsity assumption and the observed data.
-We will provide a solution to this problem in Section~\ref{sec:meth}. \end{remark}

-\begin{remark} The concept of baseline countries introduced above is closely related to the reference group in many traditional DIF analysis methods.
+The concept of baseline countries introduced in the item~3 of model specification is closely related to the reference group in many traditional DIF analysis methods.
 However, we note that the set of baseline countries can vary across items, and there may not be a country that serves as a baseline for all items.
 Even if such a baseline country exists, it is almost impossible to identify it before the DIF analysis.
 Consequently, traditional DIF analysis methods that require specifying a reference group cannot be applied to this problem.